up9inc/mockintosh/docs/Configuring.md

 ### Multiple Services on Same Port (Virtual Hosts)

-You can also serve multiple services from the same port number, if you provide them with different hostnames.
-This is handy when you serve multiple microservice mocks from single container:
+You can also serve multiple services from the same port number, if you provide them with different hostnames, and regular expression is supported with "$" at the end.
+This is handy when you serve multiple microservice mocks from single container.

 ```yaml
 services: